I Believe In 'Ted Lasso’s Keeley Jones, And So Should You

 Though Keeley’s journey isn’t necessarily the main plot of the series, it’s hard not to root for her with as much fervor as for what’s happening on the soccer pitch.
 Being in charge isn’t easy, particularly for a woman in a new workplace, but in classic Keeley fashion, she rises to the occasion. “[Keeley] definitely, throughout season three, has some really, really great moments being a boss — some that are more positive, some that have maybe more complicated elements, but I love the way she handles everything,” Temple says.
 “I think she stays true to Keeley the entire time and handles things exactly how she should.”

 And much of that is thanks to her friendship with Rebecca.
 Early in season 3, we’re reminded of the show’s emphasis on friendship when the AFC Richmond owner comforts Keeley in the midst of a work-induced breakdown.
 (We’ve all been there, right?)
 Keeley cries hard enough to leave two big mascara stains on Rebecca’s blouse, which the latter shrugs off, calling the smudges “barely noticeable.”
-Temple — like Keeley and Hannah in this moment — understands the crucial importance of a girlfriend’s support and how quality friends can affect your life.
+Temple — like Keeley and Rebecca in this moment — understands the crucial importance of a girlfriend’s support and how quality friends can affect your life.

 “Sometimes, you are a bosom to cry on,” Temple says.
 “Sometimes you're the tears, sometimes you're being the hype woman, sometimes you're having to say, ‘Whoa, wait a minute… are you sure?’”
 The closest girlfriends — and work wives — are always there for each other.
 “You can trust them with your life and vice versa,” the actress says.
 “And that's the good, the beautiful, the bad and the ugly.”